A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 Woman in boat on a canal in Bangkok, Thailand

-On the last day of your Bangkok, Thailand Itinerary for 4 days, see a completely different side of the city.
-Go for a bike ride in a secluded jungle retreat, seek out street art murals in one of the oldest Bangkok districts and end your day with a feast in Chinatown.
+Today, see a completely different side of the city.
+Go for a bike ride in a secluded retreat, seek out street art in one of the oldest Bangkok districts and end your day with a feast in Chinatown.

 Man stands with bicycle on bike paths in Bang Kachao in Bangkok, Thailand